 Message¶

-Represents a single message stored in a CPU’s or vessel’s MessageQueue
+Represents a single message stored in a CPU’s or vessel’s MessageQueue.

-The main message content that the sender intended to send can be retrieved using Message:CONTENT
+The main message content that the sender intended to send can be retrieved using Message:CONTENT attribute.
+Other suffixes are

 automatically added to every message by kOS.